 CyberPlay Cafe is a digital learning after school and tutoring program of Youth Taking Authority (YTA) for all school age youth.
 The goal is to prepare children through digital learning for college, work, and life.
 We offer youth opportunities to achieve academic success and close the achievement gap by providing academic assistance in Reading, Math, Science, and any other areas of need in the home, school, and community.
 We have mentors and tutors from LSU, SU, and Baton Rouge High that work one on one with our youth to help them excel academically.
-We provide services such as transportation, emergency/sick care pick up from school, snacks, and enrichment classes including arts and recreation.
+We provide services such as transportation, emergency/sick care pick up from school, snacks, arts, athletics, education and enrichment classes.
 We provide services to students from the following schools.

 OUR SUCCESS STORIES!!!

 We show appreciation and celebrate all the kids in our program who came to us with only F's and D's, now they have all A's, B's, and C's.
 We teach our kids to "Excel Above Their Own Expectations!"
 We thank the parents for their support and involvement with ensuring their children are successful in education.
 90% of students in our program are passing and improved their skills in reading and math.

 Mark, a 9th grade student was failing in all his classes with F’s and D’s.
 We tutored him primarily in math and language.
 After we worked with him on completing assignments and turning in homework.
 Mark pulled his grades up to all passing with A’s and B’s.
 We helped the family address problems in the home which were distracting and frustrating to Mark and he couldn’t focus at school.
 Now Mark is excelling in academics and has a job working part time after school.